chandra-klout-coder/klout-backend/README.md

 ## Contributing

-Chandra Bhushan Sharma - DigiMantra Labs - Mohali
+Chandra Bhushan Sharma - Insightner - Gurgoan
 ## Code of Conduct

 In order to ensure that the klout-app follows the PSR-2 coding standard and the PSR-4 autoloading standard.